What Is Metachromatic Leukodystrophy (MLD)?

 Metachromatic Leukodystrophy Symptoms

-Symptoms of MLD may start as early as 6 months or as late as 2 years in children with the late-infantile form.
+MLD symptoms may start as early as 6 months or as late as 2 years.

 Late-infantile MLD symptoms